 - .07 oz.
 (2 g) ginger powder

-- Macerate the raisins, dates, cherries, sundried apricots, and candied orange in the aged rum for a minimum of two hours.
+- Macerate the raisins, dates, cherries, sundried apricots, and candied oranges in the aged rum for a minimum of two hours.

-- Chop and bake the nuts and almonds for 5 minutes at 374 ºF (190 ºC), and reserve.
+- Chop and bake the nuts and almonds for 5 minutes at 374 ºF (190 ºC), then reserve.

 - Cream the butter with sugar and brown sugar.
 Add the eggs little by little.

 - Add the dry ingredients, previously sifted.

 - Add the macerated fruits without the rum, reserve a little for decoration, and add the nuts and almonds.